iamloriex/glassmorphism-login-form-/README.md

 - Form validation to ensure user input is correct and complete.

 ## How to Use
-To use this login form in your project, simply download the project files and include them in your HTML file.
+To use this login form in your project, simply download the project files and include them in your HTML file